 The company says airlines are not the only option when the aviation industry returns after the pandemic.
-However, the company still has a long way to go before investors see any serious growth in air travel.
+However, the company still has a long way before investors see any serious growth in air travel.

 Like shares in Delta and other airlines, American Airlines shares have a weak composite rating of 2.9 and an EPS rating of 7.
 Southwest shares are on the verge of recovering to pre-pandemic levels.
 However, all airline stocks lost money during the pandemic, and their ratings on IBD are weak.

 It would be difficult to find an industry hit harder by the COVID 19 pandemic than Canadian airlines.
 This article will look at 3 Canadian airlines and discuss whether it’s worth investing your hard-earned money in them today.
-With a market capitalization of C $9 billion, operators such as Air Canada, which has the largest passenger business in Canada, face major challenges during the pandemic.
+With a market capitalization of C $9 billion, operators such as Air Canada, which has the largest passenger business in Canada, face significant challenges during the pandemic.

 American Airlines is the most traded airline stock in the US, with more than 146 million traded days.
 In just seven trading days between May 29 and June 8, day traders were on hand to push American Airlines shares down from $10.50 to $20.31, a staggering 93 percent gain in just over a week.
 Three days later, the stock fell nearly 30%, reflecting the volatility of individual airline stocks today.